microsoft/teams-ai/getting-started/CONCEPTS/ACTION-PLANNER.md

 # Action Planner

-The Action Planner is a powerful planner that uses a LLM to generate plans.
-It can trigger parameterized actions and send text based responses to the user.
+The Action Planner is a powerful planner that uses an LLM to generate plans.
+It can trigger parameterized actions and send text-based responses to the user.
 It supports the following advanced features:

 ### [Prompt Management](./PROMPTS.md)